peterjmartinson/writing/DistractedFortune/20240622_PlanToCallMiners.md

 ## The Questions

-Well, I started reading a book a few months ago called "The Science of Selling", by David Hoffeld.
+I started reading a book a few months ago called "The Science of Selling", by David Hoffeld.
 The author criticizes modern selling tactics as being born out of instinct instead of teachable skill.
-In response, he studied every research paper known to Man about the psychology and behavior related to how people decide to buy.
+In response, he studied every research paper known to Man about the psychology and behavior of how people decide to buy.
 It's a good book, and worth reading.

-One part stood out to me, on how to ask powerful questions.
-Hoffeld points out that we're typically taught to ask open ended questions, or questions that can't be answered with a simple Yes or No.  Instead, he describes research that shows we tend to reveal information layer by layer, like an onion.
-So, he boiled it down to three successive types of question to ask while hunting for primary buying motivations.
+The section pertinent to my challenge is on how to ask powerful questions.
+Hoffeld points out that we are typically taught to ask _open ended questions_, or questions that can't be answered with a simple Yes or No.  He then describes research that shows we typically don't communicate in a logical progression, but rather tend to reveal information layer by layer, like an onion.
+So, he boiled it down to three successive layers of question to ask while hunting for primary buying motivations.

 1. Open up the topic to reveal thoughts, facts, behaviors, situations This is the layer that hunts for areas of friction or pressure.
 These are the typical open ended questions we're taught to ask.
 Something along the lines of "In your opinion, what are the challenges faced by a growing company like yours?"